ros2/ros2_documentation/source/Concepts/Advanced/About-Internal-Interfaces.rst

 Message member names
 """"""""""""""""""""
 The names of the members in a message can be retrieved at compile-time using ``rosidl_generator_traits::MessageTraits``.

 .. code-block:: cpp

   #include <builtin_interfaces/msg/time.hpp>

   // ...

   using MessageTraitsTime = rosidl_generator_traits::MessageTraits<builtin_interfaces::msg::Time>;
   std::array<std::string_view, 2> member_names = MessageTraitsTime::member_names;  // Returns {"sec", "nanosec"}

 Message member metaprogramming
 """"""""""""""""""""""""""""""
 To facilitate metaprogramming techniques ahead of C++26 reflection, an ``as_tuple_ref`` utility has been added to the code generation.
 It returns references to each member of the structure as a tuple.
-This makes it possible to both read and write message contents without accessing it through the member access operator (e.g., msg.member).
-The structure can thus be treated as a sequence of references to data.
+This makes it possible to both read and write message contents without accessing it through the member name.

 .. code-block:: cpp